A short, inspirational read from Henry Fraser a young quadriplegic motivational speaker and artist.

-This book combines his wisdom and insight into finding the gifts in life's challenges, and will resonate with anyone facing an obstacle, no matter how big or small.
-It includes Henry's thoughts on how to look at the right things and avoid the wrong, finding progress in whatever you do, and acknowledging and accepting the darkness when it comes.
+This book will combine his wisdom and insight into accepting life's challenges with positivity and hope, and will resonate with anyone facing an obstacle, no matter how big or small.
+It includes Henry's thoughts on how to look at the right things and avoid the wrong things, looking for progress in whatever you do, and acknowledging and accepting the darkness when it comes.
 Right at the heart of Henry's inspiring philosophy is his belief that every day is a good day.

 Henry Fraser is a British artist and motivational speaker.
 Henry was 17 years old when a tragic accident severely crushed his spinal cord.
 Paralysed from the shoulders down, he has conquered unimaginable difficulty to embrace the life in his new way of living.